USAFA-ECE/ece382/docs/Assignments/lab17.md

 ### Evaluate controller performance in `Program17_3()`

 - Collect data via the USB/UART port to assess the controller's performance.
-- Provide the step response of the closed-loop system that exibited a fast response with a slight overshoot (or no overshoot) as identified in Deliverable 3.
+- Provide the step response of the closed-loop system that exhibited a fast response with a slight overshoot (or no overshoot) as identified in Deliverable 3.
 The step response should depict the system's output, which is the distance from the center.
-- Provide a plot the input signal associated with this step response.
+- Provide a plot of the input signal associated with this step response.
 The input signal applied to the system is the PWM duty cycles in percent.
 - Report the $K_p$ value associate with these plots.
 - Utilize software of your choice, such as MATLAB or MS Excel, for generating figures.
 Ensure that your plots feature labels, units, and legends when necessary. - Assess the controller's performance, considering factors like response time, overshoot, and steady-state error.